How to make money as a developer (6 side income ideas)

 Don’t teach JavaScript, teach intro objects in JavaScript … Something that if people see it, they’ll think, ‘Oh, that fits my needs.
 That’s what I need right now.
 I’m going to buy that.’”

-For a step-by-step guide to creating, launching, and marketing your online course , check out our complete guide to create and sell online courses — or sign up for a free account to start building your course on Podia.
+Check out these 16 strategies for marketing your online course — or sign up for a free 30-day trial to start building your course on Podia.

 Diversify your income as a developer